ajpandit/carrer-website/README.md

-# carrer-website
+# career-website
-a carrer website for student
+a career website for student